bassam2003/Geospatial-Platform/README.md

-### Geospatial-Platform  bundles the following steps
+### Geospatial-Platform performs the following steps

-1. Initiates a query execution
+1. Initiates a query execution.
-2. Keeps checking until the query has finished executing
+2. Checks if the query has finished executing
-3. Fetches the results of the query execution from Amazon S3
+3. Fetches the results of the query from Amazon S3
-4. Formats the results into a clean, user-friendly JSON array
+4. Formats the results into a JSON array
+5. Handles specific testing errors 'export AthenaExpress constructor', and 'Negative Scenarios'
-5. Handles specific Athena errors `ThrottlingException`, `NetworkingError`, and `TooManyRequestsException`
+6. Handles specific Athena express errors `ThrottlingException`, `NetworkingError`, and `TooManyRequestsException`

 ### Instructions to run the app